-Deputy Head of Leadership & Business Sarah Jane Cook Contact: 0113 235 4415 Email: sarah.cook@ucleeds.ac.uk Nicola is the Head of HE Law, Leadership & Business.
-She oversees the running of the department and her responsibilities include setting budgets, target setting, managing staff, ensuring compliance with the various regulations and managing resources.
+Nicola is the Head of HE Law, Leadership & Business.
+Head of Department She oversees the running of the department and her Nicola Johnson responsibilities include setting budgets, target setting,

-Sarah has extensive lecturing experience delivering and managing programmes across a wide range of subjects including business management, leadership, business operations, marketing, finance and HR.

-She has worked for over 27 years in international business in Senior Management roles.
-She has extensive experience in Business Operations having been responsible for a \$9 billion operation; she has worked for a number of years as an HR consultant in strategic outsourcing mega deals (>\$500m and above); developed resource management solutions for large services operations; implemented large business change transformations.
-She has managed international teams delivering global efficiency programmes.
-She has lived and worked in Paris managing both global and European teams.
-She has worked with a large variety of commercial clients in the US, Africa, Middle East, Europe and Asia Pacific specifically in the Oil & Petroleum, Communications, Manufacturing, Food & Drink and IT sectors.
-She holds a BA (Hons) in Business, a PGCE in Lifelong Learning, and commenced a Masters in September 2018 which will involve carrying out research relating to business leadership in commercial education organisations.
-She holds Fellowship of HEA.

-Programme Manager - Business, Enterprise & Management Eloise Layton Contact: 0113 235 4824 Email: eloise.layton@ucleeds.ac.uk Eloise has been a lecturer at Leeds City College for three years and has taught a range of subjects in Further and Higher Education including Human Resources, Marketing, Customer Service and Business Environment.
+Programme Manager - Business, Enterprise & Management Eloise Layton Contact: 0113 235 4824 Email: eloise.layton@ucleeds.ac.uk Eloise has been a lecturer at Leeds City College for four years and has recently taken on the role of Programme Manager for the Foundation Degree and BA (Hons) Degree in Business, Enterprise and Management, as well as the CIPD and CMI professional courses.
+She has taught a range of subjects in Further and Higher Education including Human Resources, Marketing, Leadership and Management, Strategy, Innovation and Enterprise and Research Methods.
+She also supervises students undertaking undergraduate dissertation projects.

 She spent ten years previously running a business with her partner where she was the Company Secretary.
 Prior to that, she spent 10 years working in one of the UK's biggest car dealerships in accounts and administration.

 She completed her BA (Hons) in Business and Management at the College where she received a first class with honours.
-She also holds a PGCE and is currently studying towards her Master's Degree in Company Law.
-Fogramme Manager - Leadership & Management Nicola Wilson Contact: 0113 216 4776 Email: nicola.wilson@ucleeds.ac.uk Nicola has been a lecturer at the college for two years and has taught a range of subjects across the Leadership & Management and Business, Enterprise & Management degree programmes.
+She also holds a PGCE and is currently studying towards her Master's Degree in Innovation, Leadership and Management.
+She has recently gained fellowship with Advance HE and her current research interests include innovation and its impact on organisational success in all sectors.

+Programme Manager - Leadership & Management Nicola Wilson Contact: 0113 216 4776 Email: nicola.wilson@ucleeds.ac.uk Nicola has been a lecturer at the college for three years and has taught a range of subjects across the Leadership & Management and Business, Enterprise & Management degree programmes.

 Prior to teaching, Nicola gained 15 years' management experience in both the hospitality and food retailing industries.
 In the hospitality industry she worked as an Assistant Manager for a large restaurant chain, before moving into the food retail industry, where she held the position of Store Manager for a large convenience retailer for 10 years.

 She completed a BA (Hons) In Leadership and Management at the University Centre Leeds, where she received a first class with honours, and also holds a Professional Graduate Certificate in Education.